Maycon1993/Devices-docs/surface/microsoft-surface-data-eraser.md

 - Surface Book (all generations)
 - Surface Go (all generations)
 - Surface Pro X (all generations)
-- Surface Laptop (all generations except Surface Laptop 6 & Surface Laptop 7th Edition)
+- Surface Laptop (generations up to Surface Laptop 5)
 - Surface Laptop Go (all generations)
 - Surface Laptop SE
 - Surface Studio (all generations)
-- Surface Pro 2 and later except Surface Pro 10 & Surface Pro 11th Edition
+- Surface Pro 2 and later (generations up to Surface Pro 9)
 - Surface 3
-- Windows 10 Pro and Enterprise on Surface Hub 2S
+- Windows 10/11 Pro and Enterprise on Surface Hub 2S

 Some scenarios where Surface Data Eraser can be helpful include: